mediacloud/cliff-annotator/README.md

 You can try CLIFF out on our public website: http://cliff.mediameter.org.
 We don't host a public installation of CLIFF for you to use.
 If you want to install and use CLIFF, @ahalterman created [an awesome vagrant script](https://github.com/c4fcm/CLIFF-up) that will install it to a virtual host you can use.
-Follow those to get this installed.
+Or check out @johnb30's [docker config](https://github.com/johnb30/cliff-docker).
+Use one of those to get this installed quickly and easily.

 If you want to access CLIFF's results from Python, use our [Python Client API Library](https://github.com/c4fcm/CLIFF-API-Client):